ModDota/moddota.github.io/_articles/assets/particles/volcano-particle.md

 - Add the espirit_spawn custom system made earlier.

 - Change the first 3 sf_fire_arcana_wings child particles to emit continuously like before.
-- Going into sf_fire_arcana_wings_smoke_body you can see there are many wings_rope children copied, each one of these childs has a different ground position.
+- Going into sf_fire_arcana_wings_smoke_body you can see there are many wings_rope children copied, each one of these children has a different ground position.

   Let's keep only 1 at the middle and disable the rest while also making it emit continuously.
   The `_wings_rope` is already set to emit continuously but has a limited emission duration to 2.0, change it to 0.